Brain-Based Learning: Theory, Strategies, And Concepts

 3. Introspective feedback – evaluating the process in one’s mind and applying modifications or reinforcements

-For example, students can line up and physically reorder themselves to embody a chemical reaction where a person can physically represent an atom or ion.
+Taking inspiration from the 4 Es, students can line up and physically reorder themselves to embody a chemical reaction where a person can physically represent an atom or ion.
 Another example is how a student can create dance postures to represent a geometric coordinate system.
-Think: Can the YMCA dance moves represent any set of equations?

 The Transfer effect: The transfer of learning describes how learning in one area can affect learning in another area.
 In some cases, transfer effects occur.
 In some cases, they are expected but rarely varied, and in some other cases, they are weak or non-existent.
 Current research is yet to draw a circle around the influence of transfer effects but there is evidence to show that transfer effects occur.
 The near transfer effect – learning something improves and transfers to something very similar – can be more readily leveraged than the far transfer effect – learning something transfers to superficially alien and disparate contexts.